 We have maintained throughout the year an adequate and effective system of internal audit of the Town Council's accounting records and control systems and carried out a review of its effectiveness.
-Over the last year we have developed an excellent working relationship with our internal and external auditors.
-It is hoped that following changes to our auditing processes, we can develop similar relationships with our new external auditor.
-In developing a robust accounting system, it is essential that such relationships are developed.
+Over the last year we have continued our excellent working relationship with our internal auditor.
+The lighter touch audit has meant that contact with our external auditor has been minimal.

 The Town Council has developed a capital programme designed to maximise quality project delivery in accordance with the strategic visions of the Town Council.
-Much of this is included within its Medium Term Financial Plan.
+Much of this is included within its Medium Term Financial Plan, which was updated to reflect the outcome of a joint meeting of Town and Unitary councillors to discuss their medium - long term aspiration.

 As part of the capital programme, the Town Council has begun to set aside funds for the purchase of both administrative and operational bases given the current lease arrangements with Shropshire Council.
-The Town Council is conscious of Shropshire Council's current asset review and it may be that the Town Council is required to consider its long-term accommodation needs in advance of the expiry of the 21 year leases it has with Shropshire Council.
+The Town Council has been in discussions with Shropshire Council regarding the appropriation of assets to meet our future accommodation needs.